autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 [Docs guide](docs-guide.md) shows the list of useful documentation sites.
 Visit them and see if there is any information related to your problem.

-Note that the documentation sites aren't always latest and perfect.
+Note that the documentation sites aren't always up-to-date and perfect.
 If you find some information is wrong, unclear, or missing in Autoware docs, feel free to submit a pull request following our [contribution guidelines](../contributing/index.md).

 !!!warning